-After WWII ended, the Mukai family returned to Vashon and continued to farm strawberries and operate the Barreling Plant.
-During the1950’s, Masa opened two more processing plants, one in Ferndale, Washington, the other in Forest Grove, Oregon.
+After WWII ended, the Mukai family returned to Vashon, and continued to grow strawberries and operate the barreling plant.
+During the 1950’s, Masa opened two more processing plants, one in Ferndale, Washington, the other in Forest Grove, Oregon.

-Masa sold the packing business in 1969 and changed the name to VIPCo, operating as a septic and contracting business until he retired in 1979.
+Masa sold the packing business in 1969 and shifted his energy towards operating a septic and contracting business until he retired in 1979.

-In 1993, the Mukai house and barreling plant, about five acres remaining of the original sixty, were designated a King County Landmark.
-In 1994, they were placed on the National Registry of Historic Places.
+Through the 1970s-1990s, the property passed through several ownerships.
+In 1993, the house, garden and barreling plant, along with about five acres remaining of the original sixty, were designated a King County Landmark (*view Mukai Landmark Registration Form here).
+In 1994, the entire site was placed on the National Register of Historic Places.

-In 2017, King County purchased the adjacent Fruit Barreling Plant.
-Friends of Mukai will restore this facility, and then operate all components – the house, Japanese Garden, and Fruit Barreling Plant—as the Mukai Farm and Garden, for the benefit of the public.
+King County has recently purchased the adjacent fruit barreling plant.
+As a long-term lessee, the Friends of Mukai will also restore this facility, and then operate all components – the house, Japanese garden, and fruit barreling plant – as the unified Mukai Farm & Garden, for the benefit of the public.

-Mukai is a vibrant gathering place that tells the story of Vashon’s Japanese American and agricultural heritage.
+Today, Mukai Farm & Garden is a vibrant gathering place that tells the story of Vashon’s rich Japanese American and agricultural heritage.

 « Exile 1942 to 1945